OCA/website/website_product_supplier/README.rst

 Website Product Supplier
 ========================

-This module was written to allow suppliers to create new products in frontend.
+This module was written to allow suppliers to create new products in website portal purchase.

 Usage
 =====

 To use this module, you need to:

-1. You must logon as supplier account.
+1. You must logon with a supplier account.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot